pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ### Get channel memberships

-Returns a list of channel memberships for a UUID (not subscriptions).
+Returns a list of channel memberships for a user (not subscriptions).

 #### Method(s)